 Buy tickets here

-Activities: The Holiday Splash at the Vancouver Aquarium includes twice-daily dives by Scuba Claus until December 24 and the holiday favourite, THE POLAR EXPRESS™ 4D Experience® Holiday treats are available for purchase.
+Activities: The Holiday Splash at the Vancouver Aquarium includes twice-daily dives by Scuba Claus until December 24 , Glowing Jelly Snow Globe and Penguins 4D, this year’s Holiday Splash feature film.
+Holiday treats are available for purchase.
+Breakfast with Santa is back on selected dates.

 Location: 845 Avison Way, Vancouver